pahamo/match-locator/MIGRATION.md

   - For go‑live, remove that block (see `release/go-live` branch).
 - Notes:
   - React app now lives at repo root (no `react-version/` base).
-  - Consider rotating Supabase anon key and removing inline fallbacks in services once env is everywhere.
+  - Rotate Supabase keys if any were exposed; client uses env only.
-Supabase keys currently hardcoded in services (move to env) In Progress
+In Progress
 Stripping down to minimal working version
 Removing problematic inherited features